apoorvyadav1111/aws-ccp-udemy-notes/section-5-ec2/README.md

 - key pair for login
   - create a key
   - select rsa
-  - select .ppm if mac, linux or windows 10+
+  - select .pem if mac, linux or windows 10+
 - check the allow Http traffic from internet in network
 - click on advanced and scroll down to the user data
 - paste the start up code here